mediadesain/ngx-leaflet/README.md

 # NgxLeaflet

 Try create marker pin location for some place & click to pin to get new Latitude and Longitude.
+Still trying

 ## Start Demo
 - Run `npm i` to install node_modules packages.